project42da/visualstudio-docs.ko-kr/docs/profiling/how-to-collect-performance-data-for-a-web-site.md

 ---
-title: "방법: 웹 사이트에 대한 성능 데이터 수집 | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Collect Performance Data for a Web Site | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: